Tyaap/ASRT_Rich_Presence/README.md

    - `RichPresence.dll`
    - `DiscordRPC.dll`
    - `Newtonsoft.Json.dll`
-2. Check the [Discord settings](https://i2.wp.com/www.techjunkie.com/wp-content/uploads/2020/08/Screenshot-21.png) to make sure S&ASRT is added to the Discord desktop client.
+2. Check the [Discord settings](https://i2.wp.com/www.techjunkie.com/wp-content/uploads/2020/08/Screenshot-21.png) to make sure S&ASRT is added.
 3. Run the game and check your Discord status!

 ## How it works